 - a.
 Children that are age 2 and under. - b.
+Persons who are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication. - c.
 Anyone for whom use of a face mask would be contrary to his or her health or safety because of a medical condition. - All students who cannot wear a mask due to medical conditions must have written documentation provided from their physician on file with the school nurse.
 A Student Mask Accommodations Plan will be created and on file. - Employees must provide written documentation from their physician to their site administrator and should engage in the Reasonable Accommodations process outlined in Bulletin 4569.1, Reasonable Accommodations for Individuals with Disabilities.

-Teachers in early grades and those with specialized groups such as Deaf/Hard of Hearing may use a plastic face shield with a tucked-in drape below the chin or a clear mask as a substitute for a face mask to enable students to see their teacher's face and avoid potential barriers to instruction.
+Alternatives for teachers in early grades and those with specialized groups such as Deaf/Hard of Hearing include use a plastic face shield with a tucked-in drape below the chin or a clear mask as a substitute for a face mask to enable students to see their teacher's face and avoid potential barriers to instruction.